Tickets for Imperial Treasury: Skip The Line

 TIP: Buy the audio guide on site(in German, English, Italian and French), it will give you valuable insights and contexts about what you're seeing, so all of these priceless and historically significant artifacts don't just become 'shiny old stuff'.

-- Metro U3 from Westbahnhof to the Volkstheater station.
+- Metro: U3 to Volkstheater station

-- Tram D from Hauptbahnhof to the Burgring/Kunsthistorisches Museum stop.
+- Tram: D to Burgring/Kunsthistorisches Museum